-Over 83% of people thought we should at least put some money towards paying off the mortgage early.
+Over 83% of people thought we should put some money towards paying off the mortgage early.

 Maybe this is from the FIRE audience that came from my Twitter followers.
-But given I've heard that paying off your mortgage early is the unpopular opinion, I was expecting more people to vote for Option #1.
+But given that I've heard that paying off your mortgage early is the unpopular opinion, I expected more people to vote for Option #1.
 But maybe this is limited to my social circle.

-The 36% who voted for Option #2 does show there is a good chunk of people who don't want to 100% ignore the market over the first 5-year time period.
+The 36% who voted for Option #2 show a good chunk of people who don't want to 100% ignore the market over the first 5-year period.
 Very interesting indeed!

 Here are some comments that people posted on the original article.
 This order matched when they posted.